CARTAvis/carta-protobuf/docs/data_cube_navigation.rst

 ``(x, y, layer) => (layer << 24) | (y << 12) | x;``

-When a user zooms or pans, the frontend sends the :carta:`ADD_REQUIRED_TILES` command to the backend.
+When a user zooms or pans, the frontend sends the :carta:ref:`ADD_REQUIRED_TILES` command to the backend.
 The frontend may debounce, throttle or delay sending tiles to the backend, in order to optimise delivery and avoid sending stale tiles.
-The order of the list of tiles supplied to :carta:`ADD_REQUIRED_TILES` determines the order in which the backend delivers tiles.
-If subsequent :carta:`ADD_REQUIRED_TILES` messages arrive while the backend is still delivering tiles, the most recent tile list is prioritised.
+The order of the list of tiles supplied to :carta:ref:`ADD_REQUIRED_TILES` determines the order in which the backend delivers tiles.
+If subsequent :carta:ref:`ADD_REQUIRED_TILES` messages arrive while the backend is still delivering tiles, the most recent tile list is prioritised.

-Another route for optimisation available to the frontend is :carta:`REMOVE_REQUIRED_TILES`, which allows the frontend to explicitly indicate that certain tiles are no longer required.
+Another route for optimisation available to the frontend is :carta:ref:`REMOVE_REQUIRED_TILES`, which allows the frontend to explicitly indicate that certain tiles are no longer required.
 If any of these tiles are yet to be delivered to the frontend, the backend can optimise tile delivery by removing them from the queue of titles to be delivered.

-Tile data is delivered by the backend using the :carta:`RASTER_TILE_DATA` stream.
+Tile data is delivered by the backend using the :carta:ref:`RASTER_TILE_DATA` stream.
 This allows the backend to send one or more raster tiles with the same compression format and quality to the frontend.
 Each time a tile is delivered to the frontend, the image is re-rendered.

 .. uml::